Your HRIS Can't Fix Clinical Scheduling. Here's What Can.

 On paper, the problem is solved.

 We've spoken to hundreds of clinicians who are responsible for scheduling.
 The stories are remarkably consistent.
-They build the roster in a spreadsheet because the HRIS is too rigid, too slow, too old fashioned, or simply can't handle their complex department's rules.
-Then, once it's done, they manually re-enter the data into the system they're contractually required to use.
+They build the roster in a spreadsheet because the HRIS is too rigid, too slow, or simply can't handle their department's rules.
+The result?
+A senior clinical brain tied up doing admin work that the system was supposed to eliminate.

 Same data, twice.
 Every.
 Single.
 Cycle.